 French 75 Cocktail

 - Fill a cockail shaker with ice, then add the gin, lemon juice, and simple syrup.
+Shake until the mixture is well-chilled.

-- Pour champagne gently over the gin mixture until the glass is nearly full.
+- Strain the mixture into a chilled champagne flute or coupe glass.
+Pour champagne gently over the gin mixture until the glass is nearly full.

 - Add a lemon twist.

-More celebration cocktails
+More champagne cocktails

 French 75 Cocktail